alvgomezv/Cybersecurity_Bootcamp_42/README.md

 ## Projects

-This repository contains various projects developed by more than 74 students from the programming campuses and over 130 external participants.During the eight-week training program, participants will enhance their digital skills through technical knowledge in the following areas:
+This repository contains various projects developed by more than 74 students from the programming campuses and over 130 external participants.
+During the eight-week training program, participants will enhance their digital skills through technical knowledge in the following areas:

 - Cryptography
 - Network Security